dannyjokeefe/Global-Superstore-Dashboard-using-Tableau/README.md

 2. Open it with **Tableau Desktop** (v2020.4 or later recommended).
 3. Interact with filters, maps, and charts to explore the data story.

-1. Download the `Global superstore dashboard.twbx` file.
-2. Open it with **Tableau Desktop** (v2020.4 or later recommended).
-3. Interact with filters, maps, and charts to explore the data story.